-- 12. Transactions for which there is no permission to apply the IMM in accordance with Article 283(1) of the CRR must be covered by one of the exposure methods described in Part Three, Title II, Chapter 6, Section 3, 4 or 5 of the CRR.
-In the view of the ECB, this includes transactions without IMM permission, to which the alternative exposure calculations as described in paragraph 8(c) are applied. - 13.
-For cases where, for a given legally enforceable netting agreement as defined in Part Three, Title II, Chapter 6, Section 7 of the CRR, one part of the transactions is treated under the method described in Section 6 (IMM) and another part is covered by one of the methods described in Section 3, 4 or 5, the ECB considers, as a best practice, the creation of different synthetic netting sets, one per method.
-Hence, one synthetic netting set covers all the transactions under the IMM and the other synthetic netting sets cover all the transactions under each non-IMM method (one per non-IMM method). - 14.
-It is the ECB's understanding that synthetic netting sets created for the purposes described in paragraph 13 should cover only transactions under the same contractual netting agreement; that is, Article 273(6) of the CRR (netting set-specific application of any CCR method) is understood to apply also to synthetic netting sets. - 15.
-In relation to the requirement provided by Article 294(1)(I) of the CRR and in accordance with Article 294(1)(d) of the CRR, the ECB considers that the following measures can be used to ensure that identified pricing model deficiencies (in accordance with Article 294(1)(o) of the CRR) are addressed.
-It would be good practice to perform a detailed assessment for all transactions meeting all of the following conditions: - (a) the difference exceeds [€100,000]; - (b) the difference exceeds [0.5%] of the notional amount; - (c) the difference exceeds [5%] of the absolute value of the respective benchmarking value;
+- 10. For cases where, for a given legally enforceable netting agreement as defined in Part Three, Title II, Chapter 6, Section 7 of the CRR, one part of the transactions is treated under the method described in Section 6 (IMM) and another part is covered by one of the non-IMM methods171, the ECB considers, as a best practice, the creation of different synthetic netting sets, one per method.
+Hence, one synthetic netting set covers all the transactions under the IMM and the other synthetic netting sets cover all the transactions under each non-IMM method (one per non-IMM method). - 11.
+It is the ECB's understanding that synthetic netting sets created for the purposes described in paragraph 10 should cover only transactions under the same contractual netting agreement; that is, Article 273(6) of the CRR (netting set-specific application of any CCR method) is understood to apply also to synthetic netting sets. - 12.
+In relation to the requirement provided for by Article 294(1)(I) of the CRR172 and in accordance with Article 294(1)(d) of the CRR, it is the ECB's understanding that institutions should implement a framework that enables them to identify significant pricing model deficiencies at transaction level.
+It is seen as good practice to apply at least the following filter criteria to ensure the consistent identification of such deficiencies (in accordance with Article 294(1)(o) of the CRR) when comparing the IMM transaction's t_0 value and the respective benchmark value: - (a) a threshold based on the absolute price difference; - (b) a threshold for differences expressed as a percentage of the notional amount; - (c) a threshold for differences expressed as a percentage of the absolute value of the respective benchmark.